solagro/awa/content/map-texts/co-hydric-deficit.en.md

 locale: en
 ---

-A climate is described by a set of climatic variables (temperatures, rainfall, etc.) over a period of **at least 30 years**, the time necessary to glimpse the variability and changes in certain parameters
+A climate is described by a set of climatic variables (temperatures, rainfall, etc.) over a period of **at least 30 years**, the time necessary to glimpse the variability and changes in certain parameters.

 The **water deficit (or balance)** is calculated by the difference between rainfall and potential evapotranspiration over a given period.
 The values (mm)